 Updates on “Code is Poetry”

-The theme of anthropologists learning WordPress code is in broad agreement with Alex Golub’s 2017 post Editing Wikipedia > Writing Letters to the New York Times.
-Golub urges anthropologists to write reviews on Amazon and edit Wikipedia entries:
+The theme of anthropologists learning WordPress code was in broad agreement with Alex Golub’s 2017 post Editing Wikipedia > Writing Letters to the New York Times.
+Golub urged anthropologists to write reviews on Amazon and edit Wikipedia entries:

 Wikipedia is just one site where new public anthropology can happen.
 It could happen on Twitter, or Medium, or Facebook, or Quora, or in a review for Amazon.
 This new, important, efficacious public anthropology has the power to inform, convince, and persuade.
 But its not what we’re used to.
 Anthropologists need to stop leaning on their titles and claims to expertise.
 Instead, they need to start making expert claims.
 Moving from a heroic, ineffective public anthropology to new and unfamiliar genres will be key to making sure that everyone, everywhere, has access to the factual and accurate information they need in this troubling new time.